English Homes and Gardens

 Changes to Your Reservation

 You are responsible for securing your own passport, valid for at least six months after the completion of your trip.
-Your passport should have at least two blank pages for visas.
+Your passport must also have at least two blank pages for entry and exit stamps.

 Health and Medical Issues

-You must be in good health to participate in our trips.
+We welcome all travelers, but you must be in good health to participate in our trips.
 This trip requires a reasonable amount of walking – up to a mile, possibly uphill or on uneven pavements or cobblestone streets and streets without curb cuts.
 You must be able to climb several flights of stairs and board buses on your own.
-We regret that we cannot provide individual assistance if you require the use of a wheelchair or have other personal needs; in such cases you must be accompanied by a companion who will assist you, and you will have to incur the costs of taxis or other special transport.
+We regret that we cannot provide individual assistance if you require the use of a wheelchair or have other personal needs; in such cases you must be accompanied by a companion who will assist you, and you will have to incur the costs of taxis or other special transport you might need.

 Arrival and Departure Dates

 It is your responsibility to make sure you arrive on the specified trip start date.
-We cannot refund part of your trip if you arrive late or leave early, unless you have notified us of your different start or end date before February 9, 2018.
+We cannot refund part of your trip if you arrive late or leave early, unless you have notified us of your different start or end date by June 10, 2019.

 Trip Planners are not liable for injury, damage, death, loss, accident, or delay that may be caused by events not within our control, including but not limited to, without limitation, acts of terrorism, war, strikes, defects of any vehicle, adverse weather conditions, natural disasters or the negligence or default of any third party, nor for personal accidents.

-In consideration of, and as part payment for, the right to participate in the trip, the undersigned, on behalf of himself or herself, your dependents, heirs, executors, administrators and assigns, agrees to release Historic Annapolis, Wild Blue Yonder and their officers, employees, representatives or agents, and the tour operator and its officers, employees and agents, from liability for personal injury, death, property damage or loss suffered by any person in connection with this tour, even if caused by the negligence (but not the reckless, willful, or fraudulent conduct) of tour staff or other related persons or entities.
+In consideration of, and as part payment for, the right to participate in the trip, the undersigned, on behalf of himself, his dependents, heirs, executors, administrators and assigns, agrees to release Politics & Prose, Wild Blue Yonder and their officers, employees, representatives or agents, and the tour operator and its officers, employees and agents, from liability for personal injury, death, property damage or loss suffered by any person in connection with this tour, even if caused by the negligence (but not the reckless, willful, or fraudulent conduct) of tour staff or other related persons or entities.
 In addition, by registering for this trip, the applicant certifies that he or she is mentally and physically capable of full participation in this tour.
 By registering for this trip, the participant agrees to all of the Terms and Conditions herein.

 Trip Planners reserve the right to correct errors in advertised prices.
 We reserve the right to cancel an advertised trip, decline to accept a reservation or remove a person from a trip if it is determined by us to be in the best interests of the health, safety or general well-being of other trip participants.
 Should you be removed, you will not be entitled to any refund for unused or missed services or costs incurred as a result of termination of your travel arrangements, including, without limitation, return travel, accommodations, meals and incidentals.